Post

 1. NIST Cybersecurity Framework (CSF) 2.0

-This covers high-level outcomes for Respond and Recover, tied to governance and risk.
+This covers high-level outcomes for Respond and Recover, and is tied to governance and risk.
 For example, it includes:

 2. NIST SP 800-160 Vol. 2